tttstudios/vanhacks-netlify/src/pages/index.md

         register with one team.
 Each team is solely responsible for its own cooperation and teamwork.
       rule: Team Formation
-    - description: Teams may be composed of minimum 3 and a maximum 5 participants.
-      rule: Team Requirements
     - description: >-
         Teams may begin working at **10 AM on September 26th** until demo time at **2 PM on September 27th**.
 All technical designs, developed code,